wohlfea/sea-301-d2/class-11-spa-routing/pair-assignment/README.md

 We are now building a true Single-Page App, so clicking links within the app should no longer start a whole new request to the web server.
 Work through these user stories to convert the blog to SPA-style.

+See a [working deployed version](https://cf-mvc-blog--class11.aerobatic.io/) of the app as a target reference.

 ## User Stories: MVP
  1. As a developer, I want an articleController, so that I can group together actions related to the article resource.
   - Move the functionality from the last script tag in index.html into the articlesController.js file.